nickyhajal/world-domination-summit/_content/race-guide.md

 		The Unconventional Race team will be judging every submission.
 	</p>
 	<p>
-		Creative photos can receive up to 3 bonus points and, in a tight race, as the Unconventional Race tends to be, bonus points make or break your shot at victory!
+		Creative photos can receive up to 3 bonus points.
+In a tight race, as the Unconventional Race tends to be, bonus points can make or break your shot at victory!
 	</p>
 	<p>
-		Photos that seem irrelevant to the task or don't meet the specified criteria will be removed but in that case, you'll be able to submit another time to try again.
+		Photos that seem irrelevant to the task or don't meet the specified criteria will be removed.
+If that happens, you'll be able to submit another time to try again.
 	</p>
 <a href="#" class="button tab-next">Continue</a>
 </div>